subhashis2204/AZ700Labs/ARM/readme.md

-# Architecture Overview
+# AZ-700 Lab: Dynamic Hub-Spoke Routing with Azure Route Server and Linux NVA

-The idea is to build a hub-and-spoke architecture where the hub VNet contains the NVA (Network Virtual Appliance) firewall, and the spoke VNets represent different departments (Sales and Marketing).
+The idea is to build a hub-and-spoke architecture where the hub VNet contains the NVA (Network Virtual Appliance) router, and the spoke VNets represent different departments (Sales and Marketing).
 The on-premises network will be simulated using a separate VNet.

 - **Hub VNet**: `10.0.0.0/16` (contains the NVA)
 - **Spoke VNets**: